 A lot of people in Japan eat natto with raw egg.

-The concept of this natto is "why not include egg element in one?".
+The concept of this natto is, “Why not include an egg element in one?”.
 I was a bit skeptical at first whether it really does taste like tamago natto, but I was wrong.

-I personally think the beauty of natto is the fact you can add a lot of different toppings and change the flavour as you like!
+I think the beauty of natto is that you can add many different toppings and change the flavor as you like!

 Tenkasu (Tempura Bits)